 Sign up and take the plunge at charity swims on Christmas Day

-Hundreds of swimmers are set to take the plunge as popular festive traditions return next week.
+Hundreds of swimmers will be taking the plunge as popular festive traditions return next week.

 Scores of people will be braving the chilly temperatures to take part in festive dips in the North Sea at Lowestoft and Southwold.